yizhe-ang/detectron2-1/GETTING_STARTED.md

 ```
 git clone https://github.com/lemonwaffle/detectron2-1.git
 ```
-To install Detectron2 and its dependencies, refer to the official [installation instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) for Detectron2.
+To install Detectron2 and its dependencies, refer to the official [installation instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).

 # Directory
 Make sure the data files are organized as follows: